greg-raven/hdc/_posts/2008-09-16-ready-to-ride-the-rocks-2.md

 The two-day extravaganza is being organized by Millie Rader, a municipal advisory council member and the spokeswoman for Mitsubishi Cement.
 She's overseeing it as part of her work for the Mitsubishi Educational Foundation, a fund set up by the company for use by the local schools.

-“There are a lot of road races, but I wanted to do something geared towards mountain bikers,” Rader said.
+"There are a lot of road races, but I wanted to do something geared towards mountain bikers," Rader said.

 The race itself will be held Oct.
 18, with festivities beginning the night before.